 Userdel provide -f option to force user deletion.
 This option will delete a user even the user still log in into Linux system.
 Please take a look a sample screenshot.

-Screenshot above show us that pasadena user is logged in to Linux system.
+The screenshot above shows us that pasadena user is logged in to the Linux system.
 It is marked by process 6218 which is SSHD process.
-But when we do “userdel -f pasadena” the command only show us the information that the user is logged in.
-The command itself was succeed.
+But when we do “userdel -f pasadena” the command only shows us the information that the user is logged in.
+The command itself was successful.
 If we see the content of /etc/passwd file using cat command, we don’t see pasadena user there.
 It’s home directory still exist but the owner is changed.

-So this options is dangerous to use since it can lead your system into inconsistent state.
+So this options is dangerous to use since it can lead your system into an inconsistent state.

 Userdel is a tool to delete a user inside Linux system.
 Userdel also a backend of deluser command, a perl script to delete a user.
 As usual, you can always type man userdel to explore more detail about userdel command.